 Lately I have noticed that there is an ugly side to sports.
 It has always been there but I had chosen to focus my efforts and attention to all the positives sports bring to the table.
 I can’t stop ignoring this negative side, I see it impacting so many youth today.

 From fans to parents to coaches to players negativity is shown.
 Fans are rabid promoting fierce rivalries.
 Some act like a high games outcome is vital for their existence.
 Parents scream and shout wanting more playing time for THEIR kid that can do no wrong.
-Coaches push kids to their to the limits running up scores often leaving some players discouraged due to little or no playing time.
+Coaches push kids to their limits running up scores often leaving some players discouraged due to little or no playing time.
 How will they get better if they get no game action?
 Players mimic the professionals, flexing muscles and taunting the other team on every good play even when loosing a game.

 Two recent local high school stories keep sticking in my head.
 First was has football upset where Dakota HS out played Chippewa Valley HS.
 It was a game that Dakota could be proud of defeating a team that had dominated them recently.
 In celebration a father decided to burn his varsity Chippewa jacket upon the return to their home school.
 Once it hit social media, well it wasn’t pretty.
 Here is the media coverage.
 Second happened last week when Almont played Denby in the state semi-finals.
 After the game was called, racial slurs flew and the police were called.
 We can’t have this in sports at any level!!
 It is causing a shortage on referees.
 Who would want to be a referee if many don’t respect their calls?